Qajar art: The Shāhanshāhnāmeh

-Qajar textile arts
+Textile arts

-The sartorial inclinations of the Qajar period were not so very different from those of earlier period until the latter half of the era.
-As is evidenced by the early portraiture of Fath Ali Shah Qajar and Mohammad Shah Qajar, the traditional styles of dress in Persia were preserved, but as Western influences became more and more prevalent, the royal portraits began to depict the Shah in a more Western, military style garb (such as the portrait of Nassirudin Shah Qajar above).
-This is not to say, however, that the traditional textile arts of Persia had fallen into disuse.
+The sartorial inclinations of the Qajar era were not so very different from those of earlier periods until the latter half of the era.
+As is evidenced by the early portraiture of Fath Ali Shah Qajar and Mohammad Shah Qajar, the traditional styles of dress in Iran were preserved, but as Western influences became more and more prevalent, the royal portraits began to depict the Shah in a more Western, military style garb (such as the portrait of Naser ad-Din Shah Qajar above).
+This is not to say, however, that the traditional textile arts of Iran had fallen into disuse.
 While the Shah wished to appear advanced and western to European monarchs and diplomats, it was still his duty to exude the pride and ancient glory of the Persian Empire, so court dress retained very strong elements of traditional dress.

-Qajar architecture
+Architecture

+Architecture of the Qajar era is marked by a deliberate revival of pre-Islamic Persian motifs from Achaemenid (550–330 BCE) and Sasanian (224–651 CE) architectural styles, alongside an eclectic adoption of Western styles such as Neoclassical, Neo-Baroque and Neo-Byzantine.

-Examples of Qajar era architecture and landscape design Include:
+Examples of Qajar-era architecture and landscape design Include: